 IMAGES The number of images on the volume.
 BACKUP TIME When the backup occurred.
 CLIENT Name of the client that was backed up.
 CONTAINER ID The ID of the container in which the volume resides in the vault.

-EJECTED Yes or No.

-EXPIRATION Date when the images on the volume expire.
+(Container vaulting only.)
+EJECTED Yes or No. EXPIRATION Date when the images on the volume expire.
 For Vault catalog backup media, displays the date that is calculated as a return date during the volume assignment.
 MBYTES The size in megabytes of images on the volume.
 For Vault catalog backup media from releases earlier than NetBackup 6.0, the field is empty.
+CATEGORY The type of media: NBU.
+NetBackup media that contains backup images.
 New NBU CTLG.
-Catalog backup media from NetBackup 6.0 and
+Catalog backup media from NetBackup 6.0 and later releases.

-later releases.

 Add-on.
 Media not managed by NetBackup.
+MEDIA The ID of the media.
 POLICY Name of the policy that was used to back up the client.

-SCHEDULE.
-Name of the schedule that was used to back up the client.
+SCHEDULE Name of the schedule that was used to back up the client.
 SLOT ID The ID of the slot in which the volume resides in the off-site vault.
-(Slot
+(Slot vaulting only.)
+VAULT